gerold-penz/better-sqlite3-key-value/README.md

-# better-sqlite3-key-value
+# Better-SQLite3 Key Value

-A super fast key-value store with SQLite that uses Better-SQLite3 and v8 as a fast JSON replacement.
+A super fast key-value store with **Better-SQLite3** and v8 as a fast JSON replacement.